 Parameter Description VLAN Enter the VLAN interface's ID used here.
 The range is from 1 to 4094.
 VRID Enter the virtual router's ID used here.
 This ID is used to identify the virtual router in the VRRP group.
 The range is from 1 to 255.
 Virtual IP Address Enter the IPv4 address for the created virtual router group here.
 VRRP Authentication Select to enable and then enter the plain text authentication password for VRRP authentication on the interface here.
 This string can be up to 8 characters long.
 The authentication is applied to all virtual routers on this interface.
 The devices in the same VRRP group must have the same authentication password.
-Interface Name Enter the interface's name used here.
+Interface Name Enter the interface name used in the display here.
 This name can be up to 12 characters long.
+VRID Enter the virtual router ID used in the display here.
+The range is from 1 to 255.